alexmbird/bulklift/README.md

 Fellow rebels - I bring you **Bulklift**, a simple tool to ease your burden.

-Bulklift will walk a tree of source audio (arranged into albums), look for `.bulklift.yaml` files and follow the directions within to transcode selected albums into the output trees you want.
+Bulklift will walk a tree of source audio (arranged into albums), look for `.bulklift.yaml` files and follow the directions within to transcode selected albums with [ffmpeg](http://ffmpeg.org/).
 If there's no `.bulklift.yaml` in a directory it'll simply be ignored.

 Features: